Electrical Load Sample Clauses

 Electrical Load.
 Tenant agrees that its electrical load shall never exceed the capacity of existing feeders, risers or wiring installation if a specific capacity is described in Section 4.10 of the Lease.
 Any wires and wiring installed by or on behalf of Tenant within any riser of the Building shall be bundled together within such riser and a tag shall be placed on such bundle at each floor of the Building identifying the floor(s) served by each bundle and the name and telephone number of a representative of Tenant to contact in the case of an emergency.

 Electrical Load.
-Tenant shall ascertain from the Landlord the maximum amount of electrical current which can safely be used in the Premises, taking into account the capacity of the electrical wiring in the Premises and, notwithstanding the Landlord's consent, may not use more electricity than such safe capacity.
+The Tenant may not install in the Premises any equipment which uses a substantial amount of electricity without the advance written consent of the Landlord, which consent shall not be unreasonably withheld, denied or delayed, shall ascertain from the Landlord the maximum amount of electrical current which can safely be used in the Premises, taking into account the capacity of the electrical wiring in the Building and the Premises and the needs of other tenants in the Building, and, notwithstanding the Landlord’s consent to such installation, may not use more electricity than such safe capacity.

 Electrical Load.
 Vary from 5% to 95% of available output at 6000 rpm.
 9.2.4.